 I felt like a first-time mom all over again, and for good reason.
 From twin pregnancy symptoms to new guidelines, I had no idea how different a twin pregnancy could be compared to a singleton one.

-I knew close to nothing about a twin pregnancy.
+I knew close to nothing about a twin pregnancy and was scared of having twins.
 Sure, I figured twin bellies were larger than normal, and that the babies were more likely to be born on the smaller side.
 Otherwise, I was clueless.